 Final progress reports are due within 60 days after the grant has terminated.
 The final report should cover the entire grant period.
-In the event a grant has been extended without additional funds, the final report is not due until 60 days after the official termination date of the grant.
-If the grant is terminated early, a final report must still be completed within 60 days of the termination date.
+In the event a grant has been extended without additional funds or has been terminated early, the final report is not due until 60 days after the new termination date of the grant.